arrow-kt/arrow-website/content/docs/learn/resilience/saga.md

 A **saga** implements this concept by providing for each action a corresponding _compensating_ action, which is executed if any of the following steps fail.
-The role of the compensating action is to undo any changes performed by the action, hence taking the system to the state before the entire operation beginning its execution.
+The role of the compensating action is to undo any changes performed by the action, hence taking the system back to the state before the entire operation began its execution.

 :::info Additional context for this pattern